Zee Punjabi

-Zee Punjabi is an Indian free to air television channel and satellite television channel from Punjab, India.
+Zee Punjabi also known as Z Punjabi is an Indian general entertainment pay television channel and satellite television channel from Punjab, India.
 This channel is a part of Zee Entertainment Enterprises.
 It is of Punjabi language.
 It is the first-ever General Entertainment Channel (GEC) of Punjab has opened with record-breaking numbers.

 History

-The channel is originally started in 1999 as Alpha TV Punjabi.
-After many years of closure, this TV channel has been re-launched on 13 January 2020 with new programs.
+The channel was originally started in 1999 as Alpha TV Punjabi, but was later shut down.
+After many years of closure, this TV channel was re-launched on 13 January 2020 with new programs.

-Reception

-In week 11 of 2020, it became No.1 channel in Punjab and Chandigarh within 3 months of its launch with 50386 impressions.
-After 2 years in week 14 of 2022, it became No.1 channel in Punjab and Chandigarh with 222.19 AMAs.
-In week 39 of 2022, it again became No.1 channel in Punjab and Chandigarh with 276.1 AMAs.